squidfunk/mkdocs-material/docs/getting-started.md

         good idea to limit upgrades to the current major version.

-        This will make sure that you don't accidentally [upgrade to the next major version], which may include breaking changes that silently corrupt your site.
+        This will make sure that you don't accidentally [upgrade to the next major version], which may include breaking changes that silently break your site.
 Additionally, you can use `pip freeze` to create a lockfile, so builds are reproducible at all times: